arborchurch/arbor-web/site/content/messages/the-life-and-way-of-jesus/easter-at-arbor.md

 ---

 Celebrate Easter at Arbor!
-This week, the story of the expectation-defying Jesus that we started almost two years ago reaches its conclusion with the Jesus' triumphant resurrection from the dead, and the hope, invitation, and challenge it brings to us today.
+This week, the story of the expectation-defying Jesus that we started almost two years ago reaches its conclusion with Jesus' triumphant resurrection from the dead, and the hope, invitation, and challenge it brings to us today.